boazbk/tcs/lec_00_1_math_background.md

 ## Basic discrete math objects

-We now quickly review some of the mathematical objects and definitions we in this course.
+We now quickly review some of the mathematical objects (the "basic data structures" of mathematics, if you will) we use  in this course.

 ### Sets